-Upon accession, China agreed to eliminate measures banned in the TRIMs such as local content requirements (mandating the use of designated percentages of locally-produced items), which are in violation of GATT Article III, and foreign-exchange balancing requirements (giving permission to import raw materials and capital goods only in proportion to export earnings and volumes), which are in violation of GATT Articles III and XI.
+Upon accession, China agreed to eliminate measures banned in the TRIMs such as local content requirements (mandating the use of designated percentages of locally-produced items), which are in violation of Article III of GATT, and foreign-exchange balancing requirements (giving permission to import raw materials and capital goods only in proportion to export earnings and volumes), which are in violation of Articles III and XI of GATT.
 In addition, China also agreed to eliminate export performance requirements, transfer of technology, or any other performance requirements on the permission or rights for import and investment (paragraph 3, Article 7 of the Accession Protocol).